TomoroCarpender/Cyber-Projects/Tomoro-Carpender-README.md

 ### Description of the Topology

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
-One vulnerability we looked at was when you are using the DVWA you can see the hostname of the machine you are working with and see this as the hostname is changed.
-Once you can see this you can use DVMA to push Command Injection to a machine and gain access.
-We ran the following commands together to expose vulnerabilities in the network:
+One vulnerability I looked at was when you are using the DVWA use a ping request and a combination of comment to reviel the hostname of a machine.
+Once you can see this using DVMA you can push Command Injection to a machine and gain root access.
+To do this you an run combination of command using the the following commands together to expose vulnerabilities in the network:

 -  ; runs a command after the first command, regardless of if the first command is successful.
 -  && runs a command only if the first command is successful.
 -  || runs a command only if the first command fails.